Alefanfi/SABD/README.md

 ## Deployment

+Worker nodes for both spark and hdfs can be scaled as needed using docker-compose:

     docker-compose up --scale spark-worker=3 --scale datanode=4

-Using the docker-compose command you can scale worker nodes as you please.
-In this example a cluster with 3 spark workers and 4 hdfs datanodes will be created.
+e.g. cluster with 3 spark workers and 4 hdfs datanodes.

-Each of the systems provides its web ui accessible at:
-* http://localhost:9870 &nbsp;&nbsp;&nbsp; hdfs namenode
-* http://localhost:8080 &nbsp;&nbsp;&nbsp; spark master
-* http://localhost:9090 &nbsp;&nbsp;&nbsp; nifi

 ## Nifi configuration
-On the first deployment of the cluster you can import the templates to use in nifi saved in the folder:
+On the first deployment of the cluster you can import the templates to use in nifi saved in the folder /nifi/templates:

-    /nifi/templates
+* <b>input.xml</b> - takes data from the github repository and injects them into hdfs
+* <b>redis.xml</b> - takes data from hdfs and puts them in redis

 ## Query submission
-First create the jar needed for the submission of the query running the following command:
+Create the jar needed for the submission of the query:

     mvn package